jhu-dvrk/dvrk-readthedocs/docs/pages/development/ros-clients/python.rst

 * All methods used to retrieve the robot's state (`measured`, `setpoint`...) return a tuple with both the data (array, frame...) and a timestamp.
 The timestamp will be set to 0 if the data is considered invalid.
 For example, cartesian pose for a PSM without an instrument.
-Proper code should retrive both and then test the ts, i.e.
+Proper code should retrieve both and then test the ts, i.e.

   .. code-block:: python